TakoBear/OSXHelloTimer1/README.md

 ## Instruction

-This is a simple OS X Application for HelloTimer.
+This is a simple OS X Application with using NSTimer.

 The Tutorial is in TakoBear.tw